GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 > **Warning**
 > When trimming with flush cutters wear eye protection or hold your hand close above the pins.
-Otherwise sharp metal pins flying around might hurt you.
+Otherwise, sharp metal pins flying around might hurt you.

 ***